No booking fees on the app

 Durham to Newcastle train travel guide

-The train journey from Durham to Newcastle combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Durham, you can get to Newcastle in just 12m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Durham to Newcastle is efficient and offers a scenic and comfortable experience.
+With frequent departures from Durham, you can reach Newcastle in just 12m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking